amplience/dc-demostore-core/docs/AutomatedVideoCaptions.md

 1. Create your transcoding profile for captions for en-US following the [documentation](https://amplience.com/developers/docs/user-guides/assets/video/#captions-options)

 2. Upload a video to Content Hub.
 For this demo, ensure there is speech in English.
-An example can be found [here](https://presalesadisws.s3-eu-west-1.amazonaws.com/videos/automated-video-captions/Automatic%20video%20captions_Master_no%20sub.mp4) //TODO: Change URL to suitable hosting
+An example can be found [here](https://amp-product.s3.eu-west-1.amazonaws.com/examples/video/Automatic+video+captions_Master_no+sub.mp4)

 3. Assign both your default profiles to the video and your new captions profile for en-US.
 For reference the default profiles are: